trashvin/learning-basic-python-and-flask/02_git_and_github.md

-## Getting Started with Git and GitHub
+## Getting started with Git and GitHub

 ### What is Git?
 What is GitHub